-This annex sets out the requirements for hosting a mini-tournament in the UEFA Futsal Champions League qualifying phase.
+This annex sets out the requirements for hosting a mini-tournament or qualifying match in the UEFA European Women's Futsal Championship.
+For the sake of simplicity, "host" refers to the national association hosting a mini-tournament/match.

 C.2 Tournament schedule